Numerical evaluation of orientation averages and its application to molecular physics: Comparison of quadrature methods

 \subsection{Spherical Chebyshev quadratures}

-Chebyshev quadratures, like Gauss quadratures, distribute sampling points to achieve a specified degree $\acc$, with the additional constraint that the quadrature weights are uniform.
-As a consequence, they have a near-uniform distribution of quadrature points.
-On $d$-dimensional unit spheres, \unitsphere{d}, Chebyshev quadratures are called spherical designs \cite{Delsarte1977,Sloane2003} (cf. Ref.~\onlinecite{Bannai2009} for a review).
-Spherical designs on \unitsphere{2} can directly be applied to the two-angle integral $I_2$.
-Spherical Chebyshev quadratures for three-angle averages can be constructed from inversion-symmetric spherical designs on \unitsphere{3}, by identifying pairs of antipodal points on \unitsphere{3} as sampling points in \SO{3} \cite{Graf2013}.
+Chebyshev quadratures are constructed to achieve a specified degree $\acc$ with uniform quadrature weights, resulting in a near-uniform distribution of points.
+On $d$-dimensional unit spheres, \unitsphere{d}, they are called spherical designs \cite{Delsarte1977,Sloane2003} (cf. Ref.~\onlinecite{Bannai2009} for a review).
+Spherical Chebyshev quadratures for three-angle averages can be constructed from inversion-symmetric spherical designs on \unitsphere{3}, by using pairs of antipodal points on \unitsphere{3} as sampling points in \SO{3} \cite{Graf2013}.

-Spherical Chebyshev quadratures have been proven to exist for arbitrary degree $\acc$ \cite{Seymour1984}.
+Spherical Chebyshev quadratures exist for any degree $\acc$ \cite{Seymour1984}.
 Their efficiency has an upper bound of $\eff<5/4$ for $\acc<29$, approaching $\eff<4/3$ for $\acc\rightarrow\infty$ \cite{Delsarte1977}.
-However, it can be shown, that this bound is never reached on \unitsphere{2} except for $\acc=1,2,3$ and $5$, for which $\eff\leq1$ \cite{Bannai1979,Reimer1992}.
-A lower bound on their efficiency is given by Ref.~\onlinecite{Chen2011}, which proved the existence of spherical designs with $\eff=1/3$ for $L\leq100$ on \unitsphere{2}.
-Although no proof has been found as of yet that spherical Chebyshev quadratures with $\eff\approx1$ do not exist beyond $\acc=5$, the known equal weight quadratures with $\acc>5$ rapidly converge to $\eff\lesssim2/3$ for $\acc\rightarrow\infty$.
-Thus, it is conjectured that $\eff=2/3$ is the maximum asymptotic efficiency of spherical Chebyshev quadratures \cite{Karney2007,Womersley2009,Graf2011}.
-In other words, for a given degree of exactness they require at about \SI{50}{\%} more sampling points than spherical Gauss quadratures.
-Up to date, this asymptotic efficiency limit has not yet been overcome for equal-weight quadratures, either by analytically derived methods nor by numerical optimization of the quadrature points \cite{Sloan2009,Graf2011}.
+However, this bound is never reached on \unitsphere{2} except for $\acc=1,2,3$ and $5$, for which $\eff\leq1$ \cite{Bannai1979,Reimer1992}.
+Reference~\onlinecite{Chen2011} gives an lower bound on efficiency, $\eff=1/3$, for \unitsphere{2} spherical designs with $L\leq100$.
+Although no proof exists that spherical Chebyshev quadratures with $\eff\approx1$ do not exist beyond $\acc=5$, the known spherical designs with $\acc>5$ rapidly converge to $\eff\lesssim2/3$ for $\acc\rightarrow\infty$.
+This asymptotic efficiency has not yet been overcome, either by analytically derived methods nor by numerical optimization of the quadrature points \cite{Sloan2009,Graf2011}.
+Thus, it is conjectured that $\eff=2/3$ is the maximum asymptotic efficiency of spherical Chebyshev quadratures \cite{Karney2007,Womersley2009,Graf2011}, meaning they require about \SI{50}{\%} more sampling points than spherical Gauss quadratures of the same degree.
 Spherical Chebyshev quadratures with the conjectured minimal number of points currently exist up to $\acc\leq181$ on \unitsphere{2} \cite{Womersley2009,Graf2011} and $\acc\leq23$ on \SO{3} \cite{Karney2007,Womersley2009,Graf2013}.